Skip to Content

 Composition and Activities of the Supervisory Board

-The Supervisory Board has 12 members.
-Two-thirds of members are elected and removed by the shareholders’ meeting and one-third are elected and removed by Company employees.
+In accordance with the bylaws, the Supervisory Board has 12 members.
+Two-thirds of members are elected and removed by the shareholders’ meeting and one-third are elected and removed by the Company’s employees.
 The Supervisory Board elects and removes its chairman and two vice-chairmen.
 The term of office of members of the Supervisory Board is four years and the members may be reelected.
-Unless the number of members of the Supervisory Board dropped by more than half, the Supervisory Board may appoint substitute members until the next shareholders’ meeting in place of Supervisory Board members elected by the shareholders’ meeting whose membership ended since the last shareholders’ meeting.
-The term of office of a substitute Supervisory Board member is included in the total term of office of the member of the Supervisory Board.
+Unless the number of members of the Supervisory Board drops by more than half, the Supervisory Board may appoint substitute members until the next shareholders’ meeting in place of Supervisory Board members elected by the shareholders’ meeting whose membership ended since the last shareholders’ meeting.
+The term of office of a substitute Supervisory Board member shall be included in the total term of office of the member of the Supervisory Board.

 Affidavit of independence of a member of the Supervisory Board